au-research/raido/api-svc/spring/doc/postgres-specific-features.md

 * UUID for primary keys

-# Future PF features to use
+# Future PG features to use

 * skip lock for queuing
   * cheap and easy to implement